mavlink/rfcs/text/0004-avoidance_input_output.md

 # Summary

 A general message that provides information about the desired kinematics over some time horizon.
-Any avoidance- or trajectory-module can exploit this message to pass kinematic related trajectory information to the onboard autopilot.
+Independent of the type of vehicle, any avoidance- or trajectory-module can exploit this message to pass kinematic related trajectory information to the onboard autopilot.